Alexa contributed Three, After Midnight to our Halloween Anthology.

 Edward Allen's Team

 Julieann Dove writes contemporary romance stories that explore women and their relationships.
 In her third and latest, A Reason to Stay, commitment-shy Elise Newton must come to terms with past mistakes in order to free herself to love.
-The book releases in trade paperback and e-book scheduled on June 1.
-Until then it’s available at[…]
+The book is available in trade paperback and e-book.
+Learn more here.
+We’re thrilled to introduce you[…]

 Suzanne Hoos, author of CONCEPTUAL, will sign copies on March 18, 6-8 p.m., at Delicious Cravings, 2325 Plainfield Avenue, South Plainfield, NJ.
 Here’s an excerpt The chains on my father’s wrists rattle mournfully, and the jangling noise pulls me back.
 I study his features.
 His jowl droops.
 His chin sags.
 His eyes are brittle.
 Gone are[…]